rauc/rauc/docs/using.rst

 The install hook will replace the entire default installation process for the target slot of the image it was specified for.
-Note that when having the install hook enabled, pre- and post-install hooks will *not* be executed.
+Note that when having the install hook enabled, pre- and post-install hooks will *not* be executed and having an image (i.e. ``filename`` set) is optional, too!
-The install hook allows to fully customize the way an image is installed.
+The install hook allows to fully customize the way a slot is updated.
 This allows performing special installation methods that are not natively supported by RAUC, for example to upgrade the bootloader to a new version while also migrating configuration settings.